Personal safety on the street

 - Carry a personal alarm.

 - Plan a route and stick to it.

-- Familiarize yourself with the area (know where you are and where you are going).
+- Familiarize yourself with the area you are in and where you are going.

 - Stay in well-lit areas.

 - If you think you are being followed, change direction and head for a populated area.